Keller, Texas: City government

 The City of Keller is a full-service city, providing police, fire and emergency services, parks and recreation, library, senior center, animal control, planning, building inspection, economic development, public works, street maintenance, water, wastewater, drainage, and solid waste disposal.
 Organized under the Council-Manager form of government, the Keller city council has seven representatives elected at-large and responsible for enacting local legislation, setting policies and adopting Keller's annual operating budgets.
 Keller City Hall is located at 1100 Bear Creek Parkway in Keller Town Center.
-The current mayor of Keller is Armin Mizani, the city’s first mayor of Iranian and Cuban descent, and the city manager is Mark Hafner.
+The current mayor of Keller is Armin Mizani, the city's first mayor of Iranian and Cuban descent, and the city manager is Aaron Rector.

 The Keller Police Department serves the City of Keller and the Town of Westlake.
 The police department shares a 9-1-1 dispatch center, regional jail, regional animal services and adoption center with neighboring cities of Southlake, Colleyville and Westlake.
 The Keller Police Department also provides all law enforcement services for the Town of Westlake.
 The department consists of a five service divisions: patrol, traffic, investigations, confinement and administrative.

 Keller Fire Rescue maintains three fire stations throughout the city.
 Firefighters and paramedics provide full-time services for Keller residents and, through mutual aid, neighboring cities.
 The fire department, like the police department, participates in a shared communications network with Southlake, Colleyville and Westlake.
 (Unlike the police department, Keller Fire-Rescue does not serve Westlake as they maintain their own fire department.)

 The City of Keller is a voluntary member of the North Central Texas Council of Governments association.
 The member's purpose is to coordinate individual and collective local governments, assist regional solutions, eliminate unnecessary duplication, and enable joint decisions.

-Politics

-As a moderately wealthy suburb of Fort Worth, Keller has been and continues to be solidly Republican, on a state, local, and national level.
-However, like many of its surrounding cities, it shifted left between the 2016 and 2020 United States Presidential Election, though it did so by a smaller margin than many of the surrounding areas.
-The city remains politically uncompetetive, as of 2022.